- About Deki

 - Increased profits are spent in the local community, boosting the local economy

-Deki currently works in Malawi, Togo, South Sudan and Nepal and we have a 99% repayment rate.
+Deki currently works in Malawi, Ghana, South Sudan and South Africa and we have a 99% repayment rate.
 Only one loan has defaulted and that was due to our entrepreneur passing away.

 Training for entrepreneurs